dojo/app/README.md

 The special `widget-instance` custom element can be used to render a previously registered widget.
 The `data-widget-id` or `id` attribute is used to retrieve the widget.
 The `data-state`, `data-state-from` and `data-options` attributes are ignored.
 No default store is applied.

 A widget ID can only be used once within a realization.
 Similarly a widget instance can only be rendered once.
+The `identifyWidget()` method is unable to identify widgets created by custom element factories.

 `App#realize()` returns a promise.
 It is rejected when errors occur (e.g. bad `data-options` values, or a factory throws an error).
 Otherwise it is fulfilled with a `RealizationHandle` object.
 Use the `destroy()` method to destroy the created projectors and widgets.
 Widgets rendered through `widget-instance` are left as-is.
 Use the `getWidget(id: string)` method to get a widget instance.